 Green-thumb brides on a budget pay attention.
 Starting plants from seed is fun.
 I do a lot of that.
 But this winter/spring I have started multiplying my plants without seeding: I am growing plants from plant parts.
 It didn’t start out as a plan but it grew.
 Naturally.

 So that is it.
 If you are a bride on a budget or a gardener with time to fuss it is fun to make more plants from parts of old plants.
-I am looking forward to sharing the other plants I am growing from parts in the greenhouse.
+It’s fun to grow from seed, but growing from plant parts is another ballgame.
+A fun one.